huggingface/nanotron/climllama/Training_error_report_02.md

 **Date:** 2025-12-06
 **Time:** 18:42:22
 **Log File:** `debug_output3.log`
-**Status:** FAILED
+**Status:** RESOLVED (root cause identified)

 ---

 ## Executive Summary

-Training failed with a CUDA CUBLAS error during the forward pass of the first training step.
+Training initially failed with a CUDA CUBLAS error during the forward pass of the first training step.
+The issue was traced to using flash-attn with context parallelism (CP) > 1; switching to ring-attn for CP > 1 resolved the failure.
 The error occurred in the attention output projection layer (`o_proj`) during a tensor parallel row-wise linear operation on rank 2.

 ---